JakeSteam/blog-programming/README.md

 This is the source code for blog.jakelee.co.uk, generated using Jekyll!

+# Are there any related blog posts?

+Not yet!
+There's 4-5 planned...

 # What are all the files?

+*This definitely isn't here in case I forget...*

 * `_includes/`: All the code to be added into the site, on top of the default
     * `custom/`: Contains custom code to be included elsewhere.